stevecope/mqtt-data-logger/README.md

 This software uses the Python logger to create a logfile for all messages for all topics to which this MQTT client has subscribed.
+The program is run from the command line
 You can subscribe to multiple topics.